Finitribe: History

 Subverting the nursery rhyme "Old MacDonald" for the purposes of berating the similarly titled hamburger outlet, Finitribe (as they were now known) offered up a flavour of the anti-consumerist stance prevalent on new album Grossing 10k (1989).
 The subsequent threat of legal action was not exactly helped by a "Fuck off McDonald's" poster and T-shirt campaign.

 The band continued to develop stronger links with the electronic music world for their next single and album.
 Andrew Weatherall produced and remixed the single "101" (1991) along with Graham Massey from 808 State.
 Justin Robertson then worked with the band to remix and produce the singles "Ace Love Deuce" and "Forevergreen" (1992).
+Youth also remixed "Forevergreen".
 These singles all featured on the band's most critically and commercially successful album, An Unexpected Groovy Treat (1992), the last album they were to record for One Little Indian.

 The success of this album allowed the band to re launch their 'Finiflex' label and the in-house production team recorded and released many singles including those by Justin Robertson, State of Flux, Ege Bam Yasi and Sparks.
 A Finiflex Compilation album And Away They Go was released to critical acclaim in 1993.
 The band was redeveloping their studio complex in Leith during this period and coordinated all management, recording, press and merchandise from there.

 After leaving One Little Indian the band further developed their studio complex and looked for a new recording deal.
 With the assistance of Tom Watkins (Pet Shop Boys, East 17) the band negotiated a deal with Pete Tong at London/FFRR.
 This deal allowed for the completion of the state of the art recording studio in Leith and facilitated complete independence for the recording of their next album.
 For the writing and pre-production of the band's fourth album they relocated to a small crofting settlement called Sheigra, near Kinlochbervie, in the north west of Scotland.
 In 1994, the band released the single "Brand New" and, although a minor hit, the relationship with London/FFRR was cooling.
 A further single "Love Above" and the album Sheigra were released in 1995.
 The band followed this with a tour with Sparks and then their own headlining tour of the UK.